Irish debt trio eased the way to bailout exit

 It was a long haul, Whelan admits, remembering one occasion when the team arrived after midnight for meetings the next morning to find two of their hotel rooms had been given away and fresh accommodation had to be hastily found down the road.

 It was interesting and rewarding work, added Whelan, who like Corrigan joined the NTMA when it was formed in 1991.
-Before that both men worked in Ireland's finance department, while Corrigan also spent time at Allied Irish Banks (ALBK.I).
+Before that both men worked in Ireland's finance department, while Corrigan also spent time at Allied Irish Banks.

 "The job was to get Ireland back into the markets in a sustainable way.
 Clearly all the cards were not in our hands but in presenting the story and going back and back and back, there is a sense of personal satisfaction there," Whelan said.